Acupuncture Treatment of Riding Issues

 Some horses swish their tails when they are nervous or aggressive.
 However, this behaviour can also indicate a physical discomfort associated with the soreness in the low back and certain hind quarter muscles.

-Acupuncture treatment is carried out by a veterinarian knowledgeable in modern veterinary equine medicine, as well as in the art and science of acupuncture.
+Acupuncture treatment should be carried out by a veterinarian knowledgeable in modern veterinary equine medicine, as well as in the art and science of acupuncture.
 A correct diagnosis is an essential part of successful acupuncture treatment.
 The diagnosis is based on a detailed examination of the locomotor system including the joints, muscles, ligaments, nerves etc.

 Additional diagnostic procedures such as radiographs, nerve blocks or scans should be carried out in specific clinical conditions.
 Intra-articular lesions, as well acute injuries with bleeding, swelling and/or infection should be treated using conventional veterinary care rather than by acupuncture.